-Item Description Detect delay The time to elapsis generated. se after the events described below, before a trigger Trigger mode Touch Determines whether an object needs to touch, be Inside inside, enter, or exit the zone to g inside, enter, or exit the zone to generate a trigger.
-Enter Exit Trigger point Center of gravity The zone is triggered when the center of gravity of an object enters or exits the zone.
+Item Description Detect delay The time to elapse after the events described below, before a trigger is generated.
+Trigger mode Touch Determines whether an object needs to touch, be Inside inside, enter, or exit the zone to inside, enter, or exit the zone to generate a trigger.
+Enter - Exit - Trigger point Center of gravity The zone is triggered when the center of gravity of an object enters or exits the zone.
 Bottom center The zone is triggered when the bottom center of an object enters or exits the zone.
-Note: Center of modes Touch ar f gravity and Bottom center do not apply to trigger nd Inside (they are ignored in these modes).
+Note: Center of gravity and Bottom center do not apply to trigger modes Touch and Inside (they are ignored in these modes).